Exploring Defers

 Value Returned 4

 Well, that’s slightly unexpected.
-We accidently created a closure.
+We accidentally created a closure.
 This is super easy to do and many of us may not even realize that we did that.
-This can result in an unexpected behaviour.
-Remeber that the first rule of defer was that the arguments of deferred function is evaluated at statement evaluation. so we can easily fix that bug by pass in the parameter that needs to be evaluated as such.
-This is a pretty easy trap to fall into, so a warning is required.
+This can result in unexpected behaviour.
+Remember that the first rule of defer was that the arguments of a deferred function are evaluated at statement evaluation — so we can easily fix that bug by passing in the parameter explicitly.

 func ComplexDefer(i int) int {